 It’s at this point that RCA therapists and patients begin to work together to create an outpatient treatment plan that best suits them.

 Outpatient is really effective when someone is trying to balance their life but needs help.
-It can be a good way to support someone who needs treatment but is unsure how to get help and still maintain normalcy within their daily lives.”— Christina Snyder LPC, CAII, CCTP, Regional Director of Outpatient Services
+It can be a good way to support someone who needs treatment but is unsure how to get help and still maintain normalcy within their daily lives.”— Christina Snyder LPC, CAII, CCTP, former Regional Director of Outpatient Services